What is New Voices?

 16 states have passed legislation to protect student journalists.

 Why isn’t Texas one of them?

-We are leading and empowering a statewide coalition of advisers and student journalists to ensure complete press freedom across the state.
+We are leading and empowering a statewide coalition of advisers and student journalists to secure complete press freedom across the state.

-New Voices Texas is focused on transparency, accountability and student empowerment.
-We prioritize the First Amendment and student expression.
+Focused on transparency, accountability, and student empowerment, New Voices Texas prioritizes the First Amendment and student expression.